 The symposium is open to the Drexel community and the Public.
 Registration is required.
 Lunch will be provided for in-person attendees and a reception will follow the keynote.
 In-person attendees who would like to reserve a lunch should register no later than Monday, April 9.

-Those who cannot attend for the full day are welcome to join us to hear the keynote speech (time TBD).
-Our keynote speaker will be announced soon.
+Those who cannot attend for the full day are welcome to join us to hear the keynote speech (beginning at 4:00 pm).
+Our keynote speaker will be the first openly LGBTQ+ member of the Philadelphia City Council, Rue Landau!

 APRIL 16, 2025